DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment

-You can utilize any OS/host that you would like to complete this exercise.
+* You can utilize any OS/host that you would like to complete this exercise.

-I decided to skip the Vagrant and Containerized approaches and decided to accept the challenge of getting the exercise done on macOS 10.13.14.
-Other than some minor compatibility issues, the installation was mostly straightforward.
+I decided to skip the Vagrant and Containerized approaches and accept the challenge of getting the exercise done on macOS 10.13.14.

 * Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.